 - Disabled such that you cannot understand the nature of the lawsuit

 - In jail or prison for a criminal offense, but before sentencing

 Thus, the clock does not start to run for a child personal injury victim until the child turns 18.
 At that point, the child has three years to file a lawsuit.

 Filing a Lawsuit Before the Child Turns 18

 You may be entitled to file a lawsuit for a child’s injury prior to the child turning 18.
 This may allow you to recover compensation for damages you experienced related to the child’s injury, including medical expenses and lost wages.

-If you would like to discuss filing a personal injury lawsuit for a child, call Max Meyers Law at 425-399-7000.
+If you would like to discuss filing a personal injury lawsuit for a child, call Max Meyers Law.

 Other Circumstances That Could Toll the Statute of Limitations for a Child Personal Injury Case

 In addition to the rules that focus on the child’s age, several other circumstances can extend the amount of time a minor (or an adult) has to bring an action for personal injury.
 Here are some examples: